jdcyin/jdcyin.github.io/_posts/readme.txt

 Post names arranged by type, and specific type.
-All files must have YYYY-MM-DD-POST-NAME-..-..-..-.. .md
+All files must have YYYY-MM-DD-POST-booknamenospacelowercase

-e.g.

-TYPE_SPECIFIC.TYPE

-TYPES
-book = book reflections, book review thought = random thoughts

-SPECIFIC.TYPE
-book titles;
-main theme of thoughts
+"Categories" will only ever be [books]
+"tags:" will always include country. but can include other themes
+- queerness
+- asian-america
+- adventure